Intel® Digital Random Number Generator (DRNG) Software Implementation Guide

 2.5 Introducing the Digital Random Number Generator (DRNG)

 The Digital Random Number Generator (DRNG) is an innovative hardware approach to high-quality, high-performance entropy and random number generation.
-It is composed of a new Intel 64 Architecture instruction, RDRAND, and an underlying DRNG hardware implementation.
+It is composed of the new Intel 64 Architecture instructions RDRAND and RDSEED and an underlying DRNG hardware implementation.

 With respect to the RNG taxonomy discussed above, the DRNG follows the cascade construction RNG model, using a processor resident entropy source to repeatedly seed a hardware-implemented CSPRNG.
 Unlike software approaches, it includes a high-quality entropy source implementation that can be sampled quickly to repeatedly seed the CSPRNG with high-quality entropy.
 Furthermore, it represents a self-contained hardware module that is isolated from software attacks on its internal state.
 The result is a solution that achieves RNG objectives with considerable robustness: statistical quality (independence, uniform distribution), highly unpredictable random number sequences, high performance, and protection against attack.

-This method of digital random number generation is unique in its approach to true random number generation in that it is implemented in hardware on the processor chip itself and can be utilized through a new instruction added to the Intel 64 instruction set.
+This method of digital random number generation is unique in its approach to true random number generation in that it is implemented in the processor’s hardware and can be utilized through instructions added to the Intel 64 instruction set.
 As such, response times are comparable to those of competing PRNG approaches implemented in software.
 The approach is scalable enough for even demanding applications to use it as an exclusive source of random numbers and not merely a high quality seed for a software-based PRNG.
 Software running at all privilege levels can access random numbers through the instruction set, bypassing intermediate software stacks, libraries, or operating system handling.

-The use of RDRAND leverages a variety of cryptographic standards to ensure the robustness of its implementation and to provide transparency in its manner of operation.
-These include NIST SP800-90, FIPS-140-2, and ANSI X9.82.
-Compliance to these standards makes Digital Random Number Generation with RDRAND a viable solution for highly regulated application domains in government and commerce.
+The use of RDRAND and RDSEED leverages a variety of cryptographic standards to ensure the robustness of its implementation and to provide transparency in its manner of operation.
+These include NIST SP800-90A, B, and C, FIPS-140-2, and ANSI X9.82.
+Compliance to these standards makes the Digital Random Number Generation a viable solution for highly regulated application domains in government and commerce.

 Section 3 describes digital random number generation in detail.
-Section 4 describes use of RDRAND, an Intel 64 instruction set extension for using the DRNG.
+Section 4 describes use of RDRAND and RDSEED, the Intel instruction set extensions for using the DRNG.

 2.6 Applications for the Digital Random Number Generator

 Information security is a key application that utilizes the DRNG.
 Cryptographic protocols rely on RNGs for generating keys and fresh session values (e.g., a nonce) to prevent replay attacks.
-In fact, a cryptographic protocol may have considerable robustness but suffer from widespread attack due to weak key generation methods underlying it (e.g., Debian/OpenSSL Fiasco [3]).
+In fact, a cryptographic protocol may have considerable robustness but suffer from widespread attack due to weak key generation methods underlying it (e.g., the Debian*/OpenSSL* fiasco (3)).
 The DRNG can be used to fix this weakness, thus significantly increasing cryptographic robustness.

 Closely related are government and industry applications.
 Due to information sensitivity, many such applications must demonstrate their compliance with security standards like FISMA, HIPPA, PCIAA, etc. RDRAND has been engineered to meet existing security standards like NIST SP800-90, FIPS 140-2, and ANSI X9.82, and thus provides an underlying RNG solution that can be leveraged in demonstrating compliance with information security standards.